Engineering Sustainable Change

 By: Julie Sieving

 Eventually, people started wanting to be us at the party – sharing our interests and following our lead!
-Spurred by what I remember thinking of as the “perfect storm”, our niche market was introduced to a much larger audience courtesy of favorable market factors like increasing energy costs, the American Recovery and Reinvestment Act, advancing technologies, etc. So, perhaps it’s fitting that a party was again part of a pivotal company moment in 2017 to celebrate the opening our Utah office with our friends – old and new – in the Beehive state.
+Spurred by what I remember thinking of as the perfect storm, our niche market was introduced to a much larger audience courtesy of favorable market factors like increasing energy costs, the American Recovery and Reinvestment Act, advancing technologies, etc. So, perhaps it’s fitting that a party was again part of a pivotal company moment in 2017 to celebrate the opening of our Utah office with our friends – old and new – in the Beehive state.

 Cheers to another 20 years, Brendle Group!

 About the Author – As a valued Senior Engineer with Brendle Group, Julie puts her 17 years of engineering experience to work for clients ranging from local governments and utilities to schools, ski areas, and leading edge companies.
 Julie has led numerous energy and water efficiency projects and is known for her direct community involvement and facilitation experience, helping clients navigate complex issues while focusing on project implementation and performance monitoring.